-To manage the project, a steering committee (SC) will be determined during kick-off to which every partner will send one contact person as equal partner.
-The SC member will then manage local project implementation effectuated by local teams.
-To support SC and local team efforts with facilitated data sharing and decision-making, a project management platform will be used.
-This platform was successfully used within the WBCInno Tempus Project, so specific project requirements are already included.
-The platform offers file sharing and traceable document modifications.
-Furthermore, quality gates are included where e.g. all SC members or certain (freely defined) partners may make a go/no-go decisions.
-Approving technical or financial reports by work package leaders or the coordinator will be used as well.
+To manage the project, a steering committee (SC) is established at the kick-off meeting, to which each partner sends one contact person as an equal partner.
+The SC member then leads the local project implementation, carried out by the local teams.
+To support SC and local team [project team) efforts to facilitate data sharing and decision making, a project management platform (Trello) is used.
+This platform offers file sharing and traceable document modifications.
+In addition, quality gates are provided where, for example, all SC members or certain (freely defined) partners may can make a Go/No-Go decision.
+The approval of technical or financial reports by the work package leaders or the coordinator is also used.

-Good reporting is a key factor in monitoring project success, affecting both, technical and financial reporting.
-Therefore, communication structure works in a very flat hierarchy where all partner universities will be responsible to regularly check timetables and compare them to the actual implementation.
-Work package leaders will review implementation with a certain distance, yet, triggering events to be performed and reports to be delivered.
-As last project-internal instance, the coordinator will monitor implementation and will note deviations from schedule within the quarterly management reports (incl. a three months deliverables outlook) distributed among partners.
-For any reasonable arguments, schedules might be adopted (if necessary with prior EACEA authorization).
-The most important communication mean is the regular SC meeting, offering time to discuss outcomes, future deliverables, and schedules.
+Good reporting is a key factor in monitoring the success of the projects, covering both technical and financial reporting.
+Therefore, the communication structure works in a very flat hierarchy where all partner universities are responsible for regularly reviewing timetables and comparing them with the actual implementation.
+Work package leaders will monitor progress, triggering events and providing reports.
+As the final project-internal instance, the coordinator monitors the implementation and identifies deviations from the schedule in the quarterly management reports (including a three-month deliverable outlook) distributed among the partners.
+For any reasonable arguments, schedules can be adopted (if necessary with prior EACEA authorization).
+The main communication mean is the regular SC meeting, which provide time for discussion of results, future activities and schedules.

-dditional online meetings may take place upon request (with all SC members or only as one-to-one meeting).
-The online platform offers several functionalities and will therefore be used as main communication tool.
+Additional online meetings can be held on request (with all SC members or as a single meeting).
+The online platform offers several functionalities and is therefore used as a central communication channel.

-For high-quality financial reporting, the coordinator will prepare two financial seminars to familiarize the partner’s administrative staff with the new Erasmus+ reporting rules.
-Those financial seminars will take place the first time in combination with the kick-off meeting and the second time linked to the third year’s SC meeting to prepare for the final report.
-Financial reports will be due every 12 months and will be submitted to the EACEA twice (both reviewed by an external auditor).
-A guideline that is based on the seminars supports the partners in report elaboration.
+For high quality financial reporting, the coordinator should prepare at least two financial seminars to familiarize the partner’s administrative staff with the new Erasmus+ reporting rules.
+These financial seminars should take place for the first time in combination with the kick-off meeting and for the second time in combination with the third year’s SC meeting to prepare the final report.
+The financial reports are due every 6 months and are submitted to the EACEA (reviewed by an external auditor).
+A guideline based on the the seminars assists the partners in preparing reports.

-The described communication and reporting structure will be included into the Consortium Agreement.
+The communication and reporting structure is included in the Consortium Agreement.